countable-web/ops-manual/peopleops/EVALUATION.rst

 **Purpose**

-To outline a clear, fair, and replicable process for performance evaluation.
+To outline a clear, fair, and replicable process for performance evaluation at Countable.

 **Scope**